 - Tell your doctor if you have been on antibiotics and get diarrhea within a few months.

 - Wash your hands with soap and water (not alcohol based hand rub) before eating and after using the bathroom.

-- Try to use a separate bathroom if they have diarrhea, or be sure the bathroom is cleaned well if someone with diarrhea has used it; clean first then disinfect with mixing 1 part bleach to 9 parts water.
+- Try to use a separate bathroom, or be sure the bathroom is cleaned well if someone with diarrhea has used it; clean first then disinfect with mixing 1 part bleach to 9 parts water.

 Clinicians play a critical role in slowing the spread of CDI.
 Poor prescribing practices put patients at risk for CDI.
 More than half of all hospitalized patients will get an antibiotic at some point during their hospital stay, but studies have shown that 30-50% of antibiotics prescribed in hospitals are unnecessary or incorrect.
 Additionally, rapidly identifying patients with CDI and using appropriate infection control recommendations can of preventing CDI transmission.